 My research investigates the US race system, along with other aspects of American culture (like collective memory) and politics (like Presidential elections).
 I use a mix of qualitative and quantitative methods in my work.
 Here are a few clusters of interest:

-On Teaching about Race:
+On Teaching about Race and Other Issues:

 On Collective Memory of Past Racial Violence: